mgussekloo/laravel-facet-filter/README.md

 ### Update your model

-Add the Facettable trait to the model(s) for which you want to enable facet filtering.
+For all models that should support facet filtering, add a Facettable trait and a defineFacets() method.
+This method should return a title and model property from which to pull the value(s) for each facet.

 ``` php
 use Illuminate\Database\Eloquent\Model;